 People with disabilities who wish to access PDF format publications should either:

 - Submit the URI of the PDF document to an online converter provided by Adobe, which will return the text in HTML format readable by appropriate speech conversion software.

 - Download the PDF document and send it by email to Adobe for conversion and return in plain format.

 We recommend that such users visit the Adobe Online conversion tools page and select the option that best suits their needs.

 Microsoft Word and Excel files

 This website occasionally uses Microsoft Word and Excel files.
-If you do not have these programs on your computer, you can download readers free of charge that will allow you to view these documents.
+If you do not have these programs on your computer, you will need to download access them via Microsoft 365. can download readers free of charge that will allow you to view these documents.

 Download Microsoft Word Viewer [1.2MB]

 These files are used to deliver audio and video content.
 They are large files and as they may take some time to download are best suited to broadband connections.
 For visitors accessing the web using a dial-up modem, a 10MB file downloading through a 56 Kb modem will usually take about 30 minutes.